cyberpunk-666/AIDocStringGenerator-1/README.md

 If you start the program without providing command-line arguments, it will automatically look for a configuration file named `config.json` in the current working directory.
 This file allows you to specify the processing parameters in a structured format.

+### Known issue
+it's important to note that sometimes chatbots may have difficulty understanding the "max_line_length" configuration.
+If you encounter issues where the bot struggles with this setting, it is recommended to either remove this configuration or set it to a high value like 999.
+This adjustment can help in ensuring smoother operation and better compatibility with the bot's understanding and processing of your code for docstring generation.

 ## Advanced Usage